gracile-web/website/src/content/docs/40-acknowledgements.md

-# Acknowledgments
+# Acknowledgements

 Gracile isn't made from scratch.
-It's a relatively thin abstraction layer built on the shoulders of giants, and inspired by prior widespread knowledge.
+It's a relatively thin abstraction layer built on the shoulders of giants, and inspired by prior, widespread knowledge.
 This is a glimpse of the OSS projects that made it work.

 ---